fabiospampinato/when-exit/README.md

 # When Exit

-Execute a function right before the process is about to exit.
+Execute a function right before the process, or the browser's tab, is about to exit.

 ## Install